On this page:

 - Apply Now Badge.
 The 2006 templates included an image that could be anchored to the top of pages to direct users to the admissions pages.
 This image is no longer distributed or supported.
 If it is still in your HTML, it should be removed.

-Navigation links that leave the site
+7.1 Navigation links that leave the site

 A link to a "child" site that then displays the current site as a "parent" site in the breadcrumb trail may be linked from the site's navigation section.

-Regions that may be conditionally hidden
+7.2 Regions that may be conditionally hidden

-To utilize the UNLedu Web Framework's hidden regions features, first examine the rules associated with each region given below to determine applicability to your use case.
+To use the framework's hidden regions features, check the rule associated with each region below.
 To implement, add the appropriate class names to your body element.
 For example:

-hide-wdn_institution_titleInstitution title MAY be removed on affiliate sites.
+hide-wdn_institution_titleInstitution title may be removed on affiliate sites.

-hide-breadcrumbsBreadcrumbs MAY be removed on terminal pages.
+hide-breadcrumbsBreadcrumbs may be removed on terminal pages.

-hide-wdn_navigation_wrapperThe entire navigation wrapper MAY be removed on terminal pages.
+hide-wdn_navigation_wrapperThe entire navigation wrapper may be removed on terminal pages.

-hide-pagetitleMAY be removed when the text matches the site title, or, in other words, is duplicated.
+hide-pagetitlemay be removed when the text matches the site title, or, in other words, is duplicated.

-hide-wdn_footer_relatedMAY be removed on terminal pages.
+hide-wdn_footer_relatedmay be removed on terminal pages.

-hide-wdn_footer_contactMAY be removed on terminal pages.
+hide-wdn_footer_contactmay be removed on terminal pages.

-hide-wdn_copyrightThe copyright section MAY be removed on pages intended to be used as MODAL dialog pages.
+hide-wdn_copyrightThe copyright section may be removed on pages intended to be used as modal dialog pages.

-hide-wdn_attributionThe WDN attribution MAY be removed on affiliate sites.
+hide-wdn_attributionThe WDN attribution may be removed on affiliate sites.